dtmirizzi/go-transact/README.md

 Often times in `synchronous` distributed systems you will have a set of processes that need to be performed at roughly the same time.
-To declare success all sub-processes must complete successfully, If one fails it is often common to undo all processes, revert state and retry.
+To declare success all sub-processes must complete successfully, If one fails it is often common to revert state and retry.
 If synchronicity is not required the problem is often better solved in an `asynchronous` fashion.
+This library is ment to provide a simple interface for handling said transactions.

 ## Use Case
 You are tasked with creating a realtime user management engine by D. Corp.